peteroupc/peteroupc.github.io/randomfunc.md

 <a id=Core_Random_Generation_Method></a>
 ## Core Random Generation Method

 The core method for generating random numbers using an RNG is called **`RNDINT(N)`** in this document.
-It generates a random integer from 0 inclusive to N exclusive, where N is an integer greater than 0, and it assumes the underlying RNG produces uniformly random numbers.
+It generates a random integer 0 or greater and less than the positive integer `N`, and it assumes the underlying RNG produces uniformly random numbers.

 This core method can serve as the basis for all other methods described below that extract random numbers from RNGs.